Gas + CO sensor

 In addition, it provides 1 DC outlet: there's a 12V 8A output with which charging your batteries is made easy.

 As the XP5500EH holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

 The DuroMax XP5500EH has the following dimensions: L25 x W22 x H22 in.
 In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
 The featured design is ideal for the outdoors and all tough environments.

-The control panel of the XP5500EH includes a convenient voltmeter, which provides an easy way to monitor power output anytime, helpful for the monitoring of its status and activity.
+The XP5500EH and its control panel include a convenient voltmeter, which provides an easy way to monitor power output anytime.
+This feature comes handy when monitoring its status and activity.

 As for its security measures, the device features an overload protection (circuit breaker) and an automatic low oil shut-off, letting you use it with a peace of mind.

 The DuroMax XP5500EH is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.

 Moreover, it features a spark arrestor, which makes it suitable for use in forested areas.